ot4ank/auto-openwebui/README.md

 # Introduction
-This is a bash script to automate running Open WebUI on Linux systems with Cloudflare.
+This is a bash script to automate running Open WebUI on Linux systems with Cloudflare via Docker.
 The script currently works on Debian 12 with an AMD Radeon 7900XTX -- YMMV with other setups.

 # Setup
 1. Clone the repo